-The Dubai World Championship, a four day golfing event starting on Thursday 19 November, marks the last stage of the PGA European Tour with a prize fund offering substantial levels of remuneration for the world's top golfers.
+The Dubai World Championship, a four-day golfing event starting on Thursday, November 19, marks the last stage of the PGA European Tour with a prize fund offering substantial levels of remuneration for the world's top golfers.
 The winner of the Championship takes away a hefty $1.5m from a total purse worth $7.5 million, and the overall tournament winner also pockets a bonus $1.5m from a similarly sized fund.
 Both victors also gain automatic entry to a fixed amount of future European Tours in recognition of their achievement.

 General admission for spectators is free by arrangement via the Dubai World Championship website, with pavilion-based hospitality packages available for 2800 Emirati Dirhams (equivalent to $765 or €510).
-The high class options don't stop there though - the Ultimate Golf Package comes at a price of 8000 Dirhams ($2180 / €1455) and includes 2 day pavilion access and the opportunity to play the course on the day after the conclusion of the tournament among its selection of benefits.
+The high-class options don't stop there though - the Ultimate Golf Package comes at a price of 8000 Dirhams ($2180 / €1455) and includes two-day pavilion access and the opportunity to play the course on the day after the conclusion of the tournament among its selection of benefits.

 Dubai World Championship information and tickets: dubaiworldchampionship.com